When Is The Fly Fishing Season?

 Grayling becomes active with the onset of autumn and once water temperatures cool down.
 The peak activity of grayling falls in late autumn and throughout the winter months.

-Since the grayling season essentially mirrors that of trout, switching from trout to grayling in the cold seasons is a good idea, given that either fish species live in your area.
+Since the grayling season mirrors trout, switching from trout to grayling in the cold seasons is a good idea, given that either fish species live in your area.
 This could allow you to fish fruitfully pretty much throughout the entire year.

-Click here to read what happens if you get caught without a fishing license.
+Click here to read what happens if caught without a fishing license.

 Salmon

 The peak season for salmon is from May to September.
-The five major salmon species peaks are spread throughout this period.
-King salmon, for example, should be caught from May, while silver salmon may be caught in entire November.
+The five major salmon species peak throughout this period.
+King salmon, for example, should be caught from May, while silver salmon may be caught throughout November.

 Pike

-Pikes get particularly active when the water is cool, which is usually in the early morning and late evening.
-1 hour before sunrise and 1 hour before sunset are optimal times for pike fishing when the fish aren’t yet sleeping.
+Pikes get particularly active when the water is cool, usually in the early morning and late evening.
+Fishing one hour before sunrise and one hour before sunset is optimal when the fish aren’t yet sleeping.

 Bass

-While the pre-spawning phase is excellent for bass fishing, you may also try to catch bass during the spawning season as well.
+While the pre-spawning phase is excellent for bass fishing, you may also try to catch bass during the spawning season.
 At these times, the bass gets very defensive and territorial, and you could aggravate and attract bass by using baits that imitate species that threaten their nests, such as bluegill, crawfish, or small turtles.

 Post-spawn, hungry female bass move to deeper waters for food, while the males stay at the nest to protect it.
 You may take advantage of the defensiveness of males or the starving of females.